 3. Peroneal Tendonitis

-The peroneal tendons run alongside the outside of the ankle and foot, playing a vital function in stabilizing these areas.
-Overuse or repetitive pressure on those tendons can cause peroneal tendonitis, characterized by means of irritation, pain in the aspect of the foot, and issues in moving the ankle.
+The peroneal tendons run down the outside of the ankle and the foot and are very crucial in the stabilization of the ankle and the foot.
+Overuse or repetitive force applied to those tendons may cause peroneal tendonitis, characterized by irritation, pain in the side of the foot, and problems moving the ankle.

 4. Bunions